Hymenoscyphus fraxineus: Government and Forestry Commission guidance

-In March 2013 Owen Paterson announced that the United Kingdom Government would plant a quarter of a million ash trees in an attempt to find strains that are resistant to the fungus.
+In March 2013 Owen Paterson announced that the United Kingdom Government would plant a quarter of a million ash trees in an attempt to identify strains of the species that are resistant to the fungus.

-In February 2016 the BBC program "Countryfile" presented an anecdotal report of enhanced resistance to ash dieback following soil treatment by injecting enriched "Biochar" - a type of charcoal.
-Twenty trees had remained free of disease over 3 years during a severe infestation of the surrounding trees.
+In February 2016 the BBC program "Countryfile" presented a case study of enhanced resistance to ash dieback following soil treatment by injecting enriched "Biochar" - a type of charcoal.
+Over a three-year period, twenty trees had remained free of disease despite a severe infestation of the surrounding trees.

 In December 2016, writing in Nature, Dr Richard Buggs reported that the common ash (Fraxinus excelsior) had been genetically sequenced for the first time and UK specimens appeared more resistant than Danish ones.

-In August 2018 Defra and the Forestry Commission announced that at Westonbirt Arboretum the fungus had been found infecting three new hosts: Phillyrea (mock privet), Phillyrea angustifolia (narrow-leaved mock privet) and Chionanthus virginicus (white fringetree).
+In August 2018 Defra and the Forestry Commission announced that at Westonbirt Arboretum the fungus had been found infecting three new hosts: Phillyrea latifolia (mock privet), Phillyrea angustifolia (narrow-leaved mock privet) and Chionanthus virginicus (white fringetree).
 These were the first findings on hosts other than Fraxinus anywhere in the world.
 All three new hosts are in the same taxonomic family as ash, the Oleaceae.
 The trees were all in the vicinity of infected European ash.
 In response to the findings on the new hosts, Nicola Spence, the UK Chief Plant Health Office, said that, "Landscapers, gardeners and tree practitioners should be vigilant for signs of ash dieback on these new host species, and report suspicious findings through Tree Alert".

-In June 2019, Defra published a report summarising the current state of knowledge of ash dieback, and priority areas for future research.
+In June 2019, Defra published a report summarising the current state of knowledge regarding ash dieback, and identified priority areas for future research.
 In 2019 and 2020, the UK government and Future Trees Trust planted 3,000 ash trees in Hampshire to establish the Ash Archive.
 All the trees came from shoots of trees that demonstrated resistance to the fungus.
 The Ash Archive will form the basis of a breeding program.